LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Security/Lab4Instructions-Security.md

 #### Research

 In order to solve the security issues, you will first need to do some research.
-Work with one or two other students and choose one issue each to research.
-Each of you will <u>post a description of the issue you are researching</u> to the forum for this lab.

-- Focus on the high risk issues.
-- Try to choose issues that others haven't chosen.
-- When you have finished your research, share relevant links and information on how to mitigate the issue with the class by replying to your own post in the forum.
+Search the internet for posts or tutorials on how to mitigate the security vulnerabilities in ASP.NET.

-See the instructor’s example posts at the end of this document for an idea of what to include in your posts.
+See the instructor’s example posts at the end of this document for an idea of the type of information you might find.

 #### Security Risk Mitigation in Code

-Based on the research you, your team and the rest of the class have done, fix <u>three</u> of the highest priority issues that ZAP found in your app.
+Based on your research, fix <u>three</u> of the highest priority issues that ZAP found in your app.

 #### Reporting

-You will report in two places:

-- In the lab forum

-- In the docs folder, on the Lab06 branch of your Git repository.

-  Add a markdown document containing:
+In the docs folder, on this lab's branch of your Git repository add a markdown document containing:

 1. A list of the high, medium and low priority issues that came up in the initial passive and active scans of your app.
 2. The issues you chose to mitigate and the classes and methods that you changed to implement the mitigation.
 3. A list of the issues that come up in passive and active scans after making the code changes.

 ## Submission to Git and Moodle